Glucosamine

 to receive oral glucosamine sulfate 1,500 mg once daily, acetaminophen 3 gm/day,

 or placebo.
-There were more responders to glucosamine sulfate (39%) and
+There were more responders to the nutrient (39%) and acetaminophen

 Will supplements help if I have a knee replacement?